-Corporate trustees typically have a great deal of experience in the administration and investment management of trusts and are usually more efficient and knowledgeable in trust matters than non-professional individuals.
+Corporate trustees typically have a great deal of experience in the administration and management of trusts and are usually more efficient and knowledgeable in trust matters than non-professional individuals.

 A corporate fiduciary is subject to many levels of oversight from internal auditors, outside auditors, and government regulators.
 This is all for the protection of the trust beneficiaries.

 Corporate trust officers are assigned by the corporate fiduciary from a full staff of competent professionals to oversee and administer an account.
 There is depth of administration with a corporate fiduciary that is not present with an individual.
 If an individual gets sick or dies, there may not be continuity of administration.
 This is not a concern with a corporate fiduciary.

 The corporate fiduciary is bound by the terms of the document and will administer the trust as it is written.
 Sometimes individual trustees have a tendency to favor one class of beneficiaries over another or to be subject to pressure from one class.
 While a corporate fiduciary may be subject to pressure, there is no personal benefit from favoring one over the other.

 Corporate fiduciaries have a network of professionals from whom they can get answers to difficult questions.
 They can refer beneficiaries to competent legal and accounting professionals when there is a need.

 Peace of Mind